 In addition to completing all academic requirements for graduation, all financial obligations to the college must be paid in full before a doctoral student can graduate.

-Final versions of Applied Research Dissertation must be submitted to the Church & Ministry Leadership Department by May 1st in order to graduate Spring semester, or December 1st in order to graduate Fall semester.
+Final versions of Applied Research Dissertation must be submitted to the Church & Ministry Leadership Department two weeks before the next graduation ceremony.
 Incomplete submissions may delay graduation to the following semester.